The Top Guided Land Tours in Niue

-Taue Uga Tours
+1. Taue Uga Tours

 Taue Uga Day Tour

 Join your local guide as you are taught how to set up coconut baits to attract the uga.
 You have a good chance of seeing some uga along the way.
 Your guide will also share insights about nature and culture throughout the tour.

 Taue Uga Night Tour

-Ebony Rainforest Tours
+2. Ebony Rainforest Tours

-Join a local guide and acclaimed ebony carver, Jack, as you learn about some of the rarest wood in the world on this Ebony Rainforest Tour.
-The guided tour takes you deep into the Huvalu Forest Conservation Area where he’ll teach you survival technique for living in the Niue bush.
-He’ll go through traditional food and medicine gathering techniques and talk about the different properties of the island’s trees including the rare ebony tree, locally known as kieto.
-You’ll also get to see a few caves that not many tourists get to see.
-The tour ends with viewing some ebony carvings in Jack’s ebony carving studio.
+The casual tour takes you deep into the Huvalu Forest Conservation Area where he’ll show you Niue’s amazing trees, vines and moss and teach you survival techniques for living in the Niue bush.
+Learn about traditional food and medicine gathering techniques, while Jack guides you through the different properties of the island’s trees including the rare ebony tree, locally known as kieto.
+You’ll also get to see a few caves that not many tourists get to see, while a real highlight and photo opportunity is exploring Niue’s magnificent banyan (ovava) trees.

 Explore Niue offers two different guided land tours, as well as fishing charters and whale swimming tours.
-One of the most popular land tours is their orientation tour of the west coast, while they also offer west coast tours.
+One of the most popular land tours is their orientation tour of the west coast, while they also offer east coast tours.
 Pick-ups are available from any accommodation and the Visitor Information Centre.

-Explore Niue West Coast Tour
+Explore Niue Island Discovery Tour